jpetazzo/gitorial/README.rst

 of your tutorial into a RST file, as explained above.
 Each commit will be one section, and the changed files will be shown at the end of each section.

+The usage of the script is something like this (using our example):

+``python git2rst.py helloworld``

 It is recommended to add a title and introductory text to the generated RST output.
 If you plan to regenerate the RST content frequently,